aurorasmiles/WorldGuardDocs/source/config.rst

     protect-against-liquid-flow,FALSE,"Whether fluid flows between regions should be blocked.
 This prevents one player from griefing another by having lava or water flow into the other player's region.
-This setting must be enabled in tandem with ``high-frequency-flags`` for it to take effect." max-claim-volume,30000,"The maximum number of blocks in a region that can be claimed with :doc:`self-serve region claiming <regions/claiming>`." claim-only-inside-existing-regions,FALSE,"Whether players can only claim within existing regions." max-region-count-per-player:,,"The maximum number of regions that can be claimed by a player (via :doc:`self-serve region claiming <regions/claiming>`).
+This setting must be enabled in tandem with ``high-frequency-flags`` for it to take effect." max-claim-volume,30000,"The maximum number of blocks in a region that can be claimed with :doc:`self-serve region claiming <regions/claiming>`." claim-only-inside-existing-regions,FALSE,"Whether players can only claim within existing regions." disable-bypass-by-default,FALSE,"Whether bypass permissions are disabled by default." announce-bypass-status,FALSE,"Whether a hint for ``/region bypass`` should be displayed at login." max-region-count-per-player:,,"The maximum number of regions that can be claimed by a player (via :doc:`self-serve region claiming <regions/claiming>`).
 This setting can differ per permission-group if new entries are added below (like for 'default'). 'default' is the default limit.
 If a player is a member of several groups that are listed, then the player receives the highest limit."
     "    default",7,(See above.)